open-component-model/ocm-k8s-toolkit/docs/adr/configuration.md

 **Pros**:

-- this is working right now and can handle a multitude of complex yaml shenanigans
+- This is working right now and can handle a multitude of complex yaml scenarios.
-- relatively easy to use from the user's perspective because the component author sets up the configuration similar to helm values.
+- It is relatively easy to use from the user's perspective because the component author sets up the configuration similar to helm values.
 User's only need to consider the values they would like to set up.
-- can be used multiple times
+- It can be used multiple times.
-- the deployment works out of the box, because the configuration is not part of the actual manifest.
+- The deployment works out of the box, because the configuration is not part of the actual manifest.

 **Cons**:

-- proprietary configuration is difficult to understand and yet another templating language users will need to understand and get used to
+- Proprietary configuration is difficult to understand and with spiff++, this approach introduces yet another templating language users will need to understand and get used to.
-- only works with YAML and nothing else
+- Only works with YAML and nothing else.

 ## Option 2 - Go Templating